Call for scores: 2021 Minnesota Orchestra Composer Institute

 “The week at the Composer Institute was one of the best weeks in my life,” says Ming-Hsiu Yen, a 2008 Institute participant.
 “The first-rate music education system in the United States is what brought me here from Taiwan, and the conservatory training that I received has been invaluable in making me a better musician.
 There has been nothing, however, that could compare to what I learned in a week at the Minnesota Orchestra Composer Institute.”

 The Composer Institute is an outgrowth of the Orchestra’s “Perfect Pitch” program, an annual series of new music reading sessions for Minnesota composers launched during the 1995-96 season in collaboration with the American Composers Forum.
 Perfect Pitch was reformulated in 2001 as the Composer Institute, as the program’s focus broadened and national participation was invited.
+In 2020, the American Composers Orchestra became the new co-presenter of the Composer Institute.

 About the Composer Institute's leaders and seminar faculty

 In June 2014 the Orchestra announced that Pulitzer Prize-winning composer Kevin Puts has been appointed director of the Minnesota Orchestra Composer Institute.
 The Composer Institute was founded in 2002 by the Orchestra and composer Aaron Jay Kernis, who directed the program for its first 11 seasons.
-Music Director Osmo Vänskä oversaw the program’s expansion in 2006 to include a public “Future Classics” performance of works by Composer Institute participants, which he conducts annually.
+Music Director Osmo Vänskä oversaw the program’s expansion in 2006 to include a public performance of works by Composer Institute participants, now called "MusicMakers," which he conducts annually.
 The Institute’s past seminar faculty have included such industry leaders as American Composers Forum president and CEO John Nuechterlein; Ed Harsh, president of New Music USA; composer and music engraving expert William Holab of Bill Holab Music; attorney James M. Kendrick; composer advocate Frank J. Oteri of New Music USA; composers Stephen Paulus, Alex Shapiro and Steven Stucky; and numerous musicians of the Minnesota Orchestra.

 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.